peer-open-source/xara-docs/source/user/manual/model/beamIntegration.rst

    beamIntegrations/LowOrder
    beamIntegrations/MidDistance

+2. Concentrated Inelasticity.
-2. Plastic Hinge Integration Methods.
-Plastic hinge integration methods confine material yielding to regions of the element of specified length while the remainder of the element is linear elastic.
-A summary of plastic hinge integration methods is found in (Scott and Fenves 2006).
+   Plastic hinge integration methods confine material inelasticity to regions of the element of specified length while the remainder of the element is linear elastic.
+   A summary of plastic hinge integration methods is provided in (Scott and Fenves 2006).

 .. toctree::
+   :caption: Concentrated Inelasticity.
-   :maxdepth: 4
+   :maxdepth: 1

    beamIntegrations/ConcentratedPlasticity
    beamIntegrations/ConcentratedCurvature